 As parents and carers of children there a number of key steps we can take to build resilience and protect our kids from sexual assault and exploitation.
 With 1 in 5 Aussie kids experiencing some form of sexual harm before their 18th birthday, the good news is that for the most part, child sexual assault and exploitation is preventable.

 By educating and empowering yourself, your children and their carers, we can minimise the risk of harm and make Australia the safest place in the world to raise a child.

 Easy steps you can take to empower your child with personal safety skills.

 Tips and strategies to protect your child online.

-Find out the fact from the fiction about child sexual assault.
+Sort the fact from the fiction when it comes to child sexual assault and exploitation.

 Information sheets and resources for parents and caregivers.

 1 in 5 children will be sexually harmed in some way before their 18th birthday.